• Double-bridge static cone penetrometer

 d.
 Higher pore count: 199.

-The display features a large 240x128 dot matrix screen with full Chinese text display, complete with a time indicator.
-During testing, it can simultaneously show three sets of test data along with the depth reading, and even continuously display up to ten consecutive depth readings at once.
-Additionally, it allows users to switch between different depth curve displays spanning up to 6 meters.
+The display screen features a large 240x128 dot matrix, with full Chinese character display.
+It is equipped with a time display and, during testing, can simultaneously show data from three channels as well as the depth reading.
+It can also continuously display test values for up to ten depths at once.
+Additionally, it allows switching to display the 6-meter depth profile curve.

 2. The onboard memory is extremely easy to access.
-The device features an RS232 communication port that connects directly to a PC, and it can also be configured with a USB interface (or alternatively, data can be sent to a USB flash drive for storage—USB drive reader/writer sold separately).
+This device’s RS232 communication port connects directly to a PC, and it can also be converted to a USB interface (it can also be sent to a USB flash drive for storage; a separate USB flash drive reader is available for purchase).

-3. Internally, it features a high-capacity lithium battery providing over 50 hours of operation (with capacity easily expandable to 60+ hours as needed).
-Externally, it can be powered by an external 12V battery, enabling continuous use for more than 10 days.
-Additionally, the built-in lithium battery supports over 400 recharge cycles.
+3. It uses a high-capacity lithium battery internally, providing a working time of over 50 hours (the capacity can be increased to more than 60 hours as needed).
+When connected to an external 12V battery, it can operate continuously for more than 10 days.
+The built-in lithium battery can be recharged repeatedly for over 400 cycles.

-4. This machine features a user-friendly design in all aspects and adopts a modular approach, offering three customizable configurations: (1) single bridge with cross plates; (2) single bridge, cross plates, and dual bridges; (3) single bridge, cross plates, and dual bridges—along with optional single- and dual-bore pressure bridges—allowing users to choose freely while helping to reduce costs.
+4. This machine features a user-friendly design in all aspects and adopts a modular approach.
+It can be configured in the following ways: (1) single bridge with cross plates; (2) single bridge, cross plates, and dual bridges; (3) single bridge, cross plates, and dual bridges.
+Users are free to choose between single-pore pressure bridges and dual-pore pressure bridges, helping to save costs.

-2. This device uses high-precision components; please do not open it casually (unless you are a professional).
-Avoid exposing it to rain, impacts, drops, or excessive pressure.
+2. This device uses high-precision components; please do not open it at will (unless you are a professional).
+Also, protect it from rain, impacts, drops, and heavy pressure.

-3. If the in-flight undervoltage indicator light comes on, recharge promptly.
+3. If the low-voltage indicator light inside the device illuminates, recharge it promptly.

-4. When the host is not used for an extended period, the internal battery should be charged regularly—once a month is recommended.
+4. If the host is not used for an extended period, the internal battery should be charged regularly—once a month.

-5. This device does not have an automatic shut-off function; it must be turned off after use.
+5. This device does not have an automatic shutdown function; you must turn it off after use.

-6. If the device fails to display upon startup, please check the battery (data remains intact even without power) and the power switch.
+6. If the device fails to display upon startup, please check the battery (data will not be lost even without power) and the power switch.

-7. If the instrument fails to display measurement values correctly, first check whether the probe is damaged, the cable is broken, all components are intact, and the wiring is properly connected.
-Only after confirming that none of these issues exist should you contact our factory for repair services.
+7. If the instrument fails to display measurement values properly, first check whether the probe is damaged, whether the cable is broken, whether all connectors are intact, and whether the wiring is correct.
+Only after confirming that none of these issues exist should you contact our factory for repair.

-8. When the instrument is not connected to the probe, the measurement data becomes erratic (data fluctuates randomly).
+8. When the instrument is not connected to a probe, the measurement data are irregular (the data fluctuate randomly).

-1. The microcomputer features two built-in 3.6V, 3600mA high-capacity lithium batteries, enabling continuous operation for over 40 hours.
+1. The microcomputer is equipped with two built-in high-capacity lithium batteries, each rated at 3.6V and 3600mA, enabling continuous operation for over 40 hours.

-3. When the microcomputer's undervoltage indicator light is on, the built-in lithium battery typically holds about 7.2V and can still power the device for roughly 2 more hours—so be sure to recharge it promptly.
-If the built-in buzzer sounds but the microcomputer fails to display anything, remember: even in this situation, you should immediately turn off the device.
+3. When the low-voltage indicator light on the microcomputer illuminates, the built-in lithium battery typically reads around 7.2V and can still operate for about 2 hours.
+You should recharge it promptly.
+If the built-in buzzer sounds but the microcomputer does not display anything, pay attention: even if no display appears, you should immediately turn off the device.

-4. The laptop backlight is designed for nighttime use by users and consumes a lot of power.
-It can only operate continuously for about 25 hours, so it should be used sparingly whenever possible.
+4. The microcomputer’s backlight is designed for users to operate at night and consumes a lot of power.
+The backlight can only run continuously for about 25 hours, so it should be used as sparingly as possible.

-5. Battery under-voltage should be charged promptly; the charging time is approximately 20 hours (using slow charging), while fast charging takes around 10 hours.
-Longer charging times do not affect battery quality.
-The microcomputer features automatic overcharge protection circuitry and an auto-cut-off function, and the charging indicator light will illuminate during the process.
+5. If the battery voltage is low, it should be charged promptly.
+The charging time is approximately 20 hours for slow charging and around 10 hours for fast charging.
+A longer charging time does not affect the battery’s quality.
+The microcomputer features automatic overcharge protection and an automatic cut-off function; during charging, the charging indicator light will remain on.

 Chapter 2: Usage Instructions

-I. The name, connections, and usage instructions of the attachment:
+I. Name, connection, and usage instructions for the attachment:

-1. Deep signal sampling (angle machine sold separately)
+1. Depth signal sampling (angle machine sold separately)

-The rotating wheel is positioned right next to the probe rod (held firmly in place by a spring), and it can be paired with probe rods ranging from 25 to 42 mm in diameter.
-The wheel has a circumference of 10 cm, and for every 10 cm the probe rod penetrates into the ground, the wheel completes one full rotation.
-During this rotation, a microswitch sends a signal, triggering the microcomputer to automatically start sampling.
-If you need to retract the probe rod, simply check the zero position and press the "Retract G" key once—this will pause the sampling process.
-Pressing it again will resume sampling immediately, ensuring precise depth measurements.
+The rotating wheel is tightly pressed against the probe rod (which is held in place by a spring).
+It can be paired with probe rods ranging from 25 to 42 mm in diameter.
+The rotating wheel has a circumference of 10 cm.
+For every 10 cm penetration of the probe rod, the rotating wheel completes one full rotation, triggering a microswitch to send a signal.
+The microcomputer then automatically starts sampling.
+If you need to retract the probe rod, check the zero position and press the "Retract G" key once.
+The microcomputer will stop sampling; press it again to resume sampling.
+This ensures precise depth measurement.

 •

-1. Manually sample the depth signal—each time the probe penetrates 10 cm, press the manual depth signal button, and the microcomputer will automatically collect the data.
+1. Manually sample the depth signal: For every 10 cm penetration of the probe, press the manual depth signal button, and the microcomputer will automatically sample the data.

-1. The display features a 240x128 dot-matrix, fully Chinese-language display with backlight.
+1. The display uses a 240x128 dot-matrix, fully Chinese-character display with backlight.

 3. External power supply, charging indicator light

-6. Use ← and → for shifting, and ↑ and ↓ for line breaks.
-During display and testing on this device, pressing ↑ or ↓ will scroll the screen upward or downward by 1 meter per flip (1 screen per flip).
-Meanwhile, using ← or → will enable rapid screen scrolling at a rate of 5 meters per flip (5 screens per flip).
+6. Use ← and → to shift, and use ↑ and ↓ to change lines.
+During display and testing on this device, pressing ↑ and ↓ will scroll the screen up and down by 1 meter per flip (1 screen per flip).
+Pressing ← and → will quickly scroll the screen by 5 meters per flip (5 screens per flip).

 7. Letter keys,